JaneliaSciComp/jacs-cm/docs/InstallingDockerOL8.md

-# Installing Docker on Scientific Linux 7
+# Installing Docker on Oracle Linux 8

-If you are performing a fresh installation, we now recommend using [Oracle Linux 8](InstallingDockerOL8.md).

-To install Docker on a server running Scientific Linux 7, some special configuration is needed.
+To install Docker on a server running Oracle Linux 8, some special configuration is needed.
 Much of this comes from the [official documentation](https://docs.docker.com/install/linux/docker-ce/centos/).

+If you are using a previous generation CentOS-compatible Linux distribution, refer to the instructions for [Scientific Linux 7](InstallingDockerSL7.md).

 ## Prerequisites